DHI/mikeio/docs/dfsu.md

 There are three type of layered dfsu files: 3D dfsu, 2d vertical slices and 1d vertical profiles.

-Apart from the basic dfsu functionality, layered dfsu have the below additional *properties*:
+Apart from the basic dfsu functionality, layered dfsu have the below additional *properties* (from the geometry):

 ```{eval-rst}
 .. autosummary::